Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Joshua Tree National Park

 • You have to pay a $30 entrance fee that is valid for 7 days.
 Remember to fill up your gas tank before you enter the park because there are no gas stations inside, and the last thing you want is to get stranded in the middle of the desert heat.
-And speaking of stranded, make sure your car maintenance is up to date because there is no cell reception in the park.
+And speaking of stranded, make sure your car maintenance is up to date because there is no cell reception in the park either.
 Getting a tow truck would be a big pain.

-• Select and download the playlist you want before entering the park!
+• Select and download the music playlist you want before entering the park!
 If you want to immerse yourself in a desert wonderland, then check out my Spotify playlist here.

 • Joshua National Tree Park is full of enthralling, easy hikes and sights, but I decided to stick to the main attractions.
 If you’re reading this and you’re planning a trip to JTNP, do not hike by yourself if you’re unfamiliar with the trails.

 • Always bring a gallon of water with you.
-Not a 20 oz water bottle, but rather a FULL GALLON.
+Not a 20 oz water bottle, but a FULL GALLON.

 When I went to Keys View, there was a ranger talking about the Joshua Tree yucca plants in the park.
 He said that the yuccas can only be found in this part of California and that they only grow a small bit every year.
 Some of the yuccas are 100 years old!